Food Allergies, Intolerances and Celiac Disease

 What does a reaction look like?
 When someone with celiac disease ingests even a crumb of gluten, their immune system reacts to the protein and damages their small intestine.
 When this occurs, the individual can become very sick with a variety of symptoms including weight loss, anemia, skin blisters, abdominal pain, etc.

 What is gluten?
 Gluten is a protein found in barley, rye, wheat, spelt, triticale, some oats, and a variety of other grains.
 Click here for an extensive list.

 Is there a cure?
 Celiac disease does not currently have a cure, so complete avoidance of all gluten-containing products is the only treatment.

 How common is it?
 Approximately 1 in 133 people have celiac disease, and the disease can develop at any point in life.
 More information on Celiac Disease can be found here: http://www.celiac.ca/

 In summary…Queen’s University takes food allergies very seriously.
 For information on how Queen’s University and Queen’s Hospitality Services addresses food allergies and dietary restrictions on campus, see the links below.

-If you are eating on campus this year and haven’t met with Jessica (me) and/or Colin Johnson, our Campus Executive Chef, to talk about safely navigating food across campus, please book an appointment today!
-Contact Hospitality Services by emailing email@example.com or calling 613-533-2953.
+If you are eating on campus this year and haven’t met with the Hospitality Services Registered Dietitian and/or Colin Johnson, our Campus Executive Chef, to talk about safely navigating food across campus, please book an appointment today!
+Contact Hospitality Services by emailing firstname.lastname@example.org or calling 613-533-2953.
 Please always Ask Before You Eat!
 Ask to speak with a chef or manager about safe dining options in each location.